sadanand-s/focus-flow-app/README.md

 ---

 ### ❤️ Author & Inspiration
-Created by **SADA** with the goal of helping students worldwide build the habit of deep focus.
+Created by **SADANAND** with the goal of helping students worldwide build the habit of deep focus.

 > "Efficiency is doing things right; effectiveness is doing the right things." — Peter Drucker. **Focus on what matters.**